 I used lit’l smokies and rolled them in store bought crescent dinner roll dough.
 Cocktail sausages can also be used and I chose lit’l smokies as these were made with a blend of pork, turkey and beef, unlike the cocktail sausages that were with beef.
-Regular sized hot dogs and links can be cut into small pieces and used to make the pigs in a blanket.
+When using regular size hot dogs and links, cut into small pieces and make pigs in a blanket.

 These are served with yellow mustard and make an excellent appetizer, finger food and awesome game day food.